Local Wealth Professionals was created to help Canadians become better investors

 10 reasons why you need an advisor to manage your investments well

 - ALL good advisors will tell you that the most important job they do is to DETER their clients from making mistakes.
-Back in the day of advisors trading the portfolios for their clients, most advisors would have admitted privately, that their most important work was discouraging trades which were dangerous, or different from what fit the client’s objectives: i.e. what the client stated they wanted at the outset.
-Also, since everything was commission-based, the advisors were actually acting against their own interests to do what was right for their clients!
+Back in the day of advisors trading the portfolios for their clients, most advisors would admit privately, that discouraging trades which were dangerous, or different from what the client has stated they wanted at the outset was their most important work – and since everything was commission-based, they were actually acting against their interests to do what was right for their clients!

-- Making a good investment plan requires the skill and knowledge that most investors do not have.
+- Making a good investment plan requires skill and knowledge that most investors do not have.

 - A good advisor will hold regular reviews of the portfolio to confirm that the holdings remain relevant, in the context of the investment environment – ie “the markets” and “the economy”!
 What this is NOT is buying a collection of mutual funds and “leaving it to the managers”.

-- A good advisor needs to know you – and your needs – very well so they can be your investment conscience.
+- A good advisor needs to know you and your needs well so they can be your investment conscience.

-- A good advisor will look at your portfolio critically and on a regular basis, proactively, to keep it relevant and current.
+- A good advisor will look at your portfolio critically, on a regular basis, proactively, to keep it relevant and current.

 - A good advisor will be up-to-date on the markets and understand what is going on.
-They will have sufficient experience to recognize developing problems that might affect your investments.
-They will also have tools available to mitigate those risks.
+They will have sufficient experience to recognize developing problems that might affect your investments and will have tools available to mitigate those risks.